mio9/no-as-a-service/README.md

 ```bash
 bun install
 ```

+### 2.1 Setup Ollama Server
+You need an Ollama server running.
+If you don't have one and wish to set it up locally, you can follow the instructions on [Ollama's GitHub](https://github.com/ollama/ollama) to set it up.

 ### 3. Configure environment variables
 Copy the `.env.example` file to `.env` and fill change the necessary values: